 What are traditional braces?

-Traditional braces are made up of metal or clear brackets that have been attached to the teeth then tied together by wires and tiny rubber bands or elastics.
+Traditional braces are made up of metal or clear brackets that have been attached to the teeth and then tied together by wires and tiny rubber bands or elastics.
 This method is especially useful for correcting complex tooth issues and can work faster at closing gaps and aligning teeth than other treatments might.
 This has the potential to shorten your treatment time, although this will vary from patient to patient.
 In general, however, the average treatment time for braces tends to be anywhere from 18-36 months.

 While the maintenance involved with traditional braces can come with a learning curve in the early days, it gets easier with time and practice.
-A good dental hygiene routine is essential for oral health, and it’s even more important for patients in braces since food and bacteria can get stuck in between the wires and teeth.
+A good dental hygiene routine is essential for oral health, and it’s even more important for patients with braces since food and bacteria can get stuck in between the wires and teeth.
 If you struggle with brushing and flossing effectively while wearing braces, there are several tools designed to make it easier.
-Waterpiks help rinse any hard to reach areas and ortho picks can assist with flossing.
+Waterpiks help rinse any hard-to-reach areas and ortho picks can assist with flossing.
 We recommend brushing twice a day for at least two minutes each time and flossing every night before bed to keep your teeth and gums healthy.

 Sticky and crunchy foods can damage the brackets and wires, so patients in braces will need to avoid these kinds of foods during treatment.
 While it can take some getting used to, it won’t last forever!
 Any minor frustrations will be more than worth it once your braces come off and you see your beautiful new smile.